Here’s something most investors don’t know: off-market properties consistently appraise for more than what buyers pay for them.

 How do I know?
 As a mortgage broker, I see the appraisals.
 Deal after deal comes through where investors bought properties through professional platforms, and the bank’s appraiser values them higher than the purchase price.
 That’s instant equity from day one.

 Let me explain why off-market deals matter and how they work.
+For the full cross-border roadmap, visit our US cross-border investing hub.

 What Makes Off-Market Properties Special